ewmorr/neonectria_SNP/SNP_qual_filter/README.SNP_filtering.Nd.md

 median  9.6    29.7   75  43.6
 sd  7.5 16.1    39.0    29.1
 ```
---DP genotype DP filters should be applied on VCF that is split by library (as there are library depth effects), and then the split VCF recombined before performing the following missingness filtering (vcf-merge to cat samples with the same loci, vcf-concat to cat loci with the same samples [e.g., different chromosomes], must be bgzipped and tabixed)
+    - genotype DP filters should be applied on VCF that is split by library (as there are library depth effects), and then the split VCF recombined before performing the following missingness filtering (vcf-merge to cat samples with the same loci, vcf-concat to cat loci with the same samples [e.g., different chromosomes], must be bgzipped and tabixed)
 3. apply iterative missing data filters, e.g., the LYLF paper applies: geno < 50%, imiss < 90%; geno < 40%, imiss < 70%; geno < 30%, imiss < 50%; geno < 5%, imiss < 25%
     - note LYLF paper applies depth and qual based filters at genotype level (minDP 5, minQUAL 20), applies mean DP (15) and mac (3), THEN filters by iterative NA filters, then appliers INFO based filters (i.e., the GATK recs), then applies the final missingness filter.
 WHY?
 It seems that GATK hard-filtering should be applied first as these are the recommended filters for low-qual SNPs and can therefore affect missingness at both locus and individual

 ## For invariant calls set